 An earlier age of onset that includes touching, tapping, and rubbing, a higher percentage of violent and aggressive intrusive thoughts and images, and concerns with symmetry and exactness distinguish Tic-related OCD.
 On the other hand, onset after adolescence, equal gender representation, contamination worries, and cleaning compulsions determine Non-tic-related OCD,

-There are no single symptoms linked to Tic-related OCD; however, each patient has a distinct set of symptoms.
+No single symptoms are linked to Tic-related OCD; however, each patient has a distinct set of symptoms.
 Among these signs are:

 - prominent touching, tapping, and repeating activities with the identified function of reducing bodily discomfort or ambiguous psychological suffering